bouwe77/bouwe77.github.io/content/pages/about.md

 I like learning new technologies and sharing what I learn by <a href="/blog">blogging</a>, <a href="/videos">making videos</a>, and
 <a href="/speaking">speaking</a>.

-At the moment I am working with <a href="/react">React</a>, TypeScript and React Testing Library.
+At the moment I am working with <a href="/react">React</a>, TypeScript, XState, and React Testing Library.